 More information can be found in the security-related sections of the remaining documentation, like the REST Implementation reference and the User API.
 Permissions required for individual API calls are documented in the respective reference guide sections for the APIs.

-Cumulocity complies with Nokia Networks' "Design for Security" policy (which is unfortunately not available publicly) and Deutsche Telekom's "Privacy and Security Assessment"
+Cumulocity complies with Nokia Networks' "Design for Security" policy (which is unfortunately not available publicly) and Deutsche Telekom's "Privacy and Security Assessment" (PSA):

 Physical security aspects